 Melbourne has been described as the founding heartland of Australian democracy and diversity.
-Explore iconic locations in the City of Melbourne that tell important stories of events, buildings and characters that have influenced social justice and freedoms in Australia.
-These can include civil rights, lifestyles and movements such as Aboriginal rights, Womens liberties, free education, reconciliation, disability, moratoriums, gender equality, homelessness, conscription, ANZACs, democracy, the right to vote, anti-war protests, anti-racism, workers rights, artistic protest and creativity.
+Explore iconic locations in the City of Melbourne that tell important stories of events, places and people that influenced social justice and freedoms in Australia.
+These can include civil rights, movements such as Aboriginal rights, Women’s emancipation, free education, reconciliation, disability, moratoriums, gender equality, multiculturalism, homelessness, conscription, ANZACs, democracy, the right to vote, anti-war protests, anti-racism, workers rights, artistic protest and creativity.

-We travel from Federation Square to Chinatown over a 2 hour (students)-2.5 hour (adults) period or any time period requested.
+We travel from Federation Square to the central city over a 2 hour (students) or 2.5 hour (adults) period or any time period requested.
 Tours normally start from Federation Square.
 Locations may include the Nicholas building, Hosier Lane, Manchester Unity, Ross House, Womens Centre, Melbourne Town Hall, Howie Place, Lt Bourke Street, KPMG, 50 Lonsdale, Athenaeum Theatre, town square and others depending on the day and times.

 Government by the people and for the people and not one half the people.

-We swear under the banner of the Southern Cross to stand trul by each other and fight to dfend our rights and liberties.
+We swear under the banner of the Southern Cross to stand truly by each other and fight to defend our rights and liberties.
 Peter Lalor 1854

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS